attuo/MyWebAPITemplate/README.md

 # ASP.NET Core WebApi Template

-### This is a work in progress opinionated starter template for building Web APIs with ASP.NET Core.
+### This is a work in progress opinionated starter template for building a monolithic Web APIs with ASP.NET Core.

 ## Description